There are times when you may need to duplicate a WordPress post or page.

-If you run a web-based shop, most of your store pages will probably have the same layout and similar content.
-For this reason, many modern WordPress e-commerce themes are designed with a functionality that lets you easily clone your product pages …
+If you run an e-commerce store, most of your store pages will probably have the same layout and similar content.
+For this reason, many great WordPress e-commerce themes are designed with a functionality that lets you easily clone your product pages …

-(Many e-commerce themes allow you to easily copy your store’s product pages)
+(Many WordPress e-commerce themes allow you to easily duplicate your site’s product pages)

-By default, however, WordPress doesn’t provide a simple way to clone a page or post …
+By default, however, WordPress doesn’t provide a simple way to duplicate a post or page …

 (WordPress doesn’t provide a simple way to duplicate a page or post)

-If you don’t have coding skills, the easiest way to duplicate a post or page in WordPress is to use a post or page cloning plugin.
+If you don’t have coding skills, the easiest way to duplicate a page or post in WordPress is to use plugins.

-WordPress makes available many plugins you can use to duplicate posts and pages.
+In WordPress, there are several plugins you can use to duplicate pages and posts posts and pages.
 Many cloning plugins are free and some offer free editions with paid upgrades, giving you access to additional features.

-With WordPress, cloning is not just restricted to posts and pages.
-You can also duplicate custom post types, create web page templates for others, and even copy your entire web site.
+In WordPress, cloning is not just restricted to posts and pages.
+You can also clone custom post types (e.g. a gallery page), create web page templates for others, and even duplicate your entire site.

-Let’s take a look at how to use one of many great available WordPress plugins.
+For this tutorial, we’ll take a look at one of several WordPress cloning plugins.

 (Duplicate Post Plugin)

-This plugin allows you to clone posts or pages, or edit posts/pages as a new draft.
-Clicking ‘Clone’ copies your post/page without opening it.
-Clicking ‘New Draft’ will copy the page/post and also open it in the editor for you.
+This plugin allows you to clone pages and posts, or edit pages/posts as a new draft.
+Clicking ‘Clone’ duplicates your post or page without opening it.
+Clicking ‘New Draft’ will copy your posts or pages and also open these for you in the editor.

-The plugin not only copies the content of the post or page, it also copies the post or page fields and settings.
+Duplicate Post copies not only the post or page content, it also copies the page or post settings and fields.

 For more details, go here}: